Pers2140/movies-nodejs-api/README.md

-# Google Movie Database API 🎥
+# Google Movies API 🎥

 This project uses a combination of Google drive API, MongoDB & MongooseJS to store and update this REST API